philipalcorn/c_raytracer/README.md

 ## Overview

-The goal for this project is to reimplement and expand on the concepts covered in *Raytracing in One Weekend* in pure C.
+The main goal of this project is to reimplement and expand on the concepts covered in *Raytracing in One Weekend*.

+Additionally, I would like to the following:
+- Implement everything in pure C
+- Add a sort of triangle ray collission algorithm
+- Accelerate with CUDA where possible

+I would like to be able to the ability to read a .stl file, but that's a future project I'm not sure I'll have time for.

+I don't currently have any plans to implement any true graphics programming such as OpenGL or Vulkan.

 ## Building and Running